© Helen Johnson

 Leffie took her spindle too.
 Father stared into the fire, as if his burning eyes would cook the dinner faster.

 I was struck by an idea.
 "Shall I teach you to spin?"
 I asked.
 "It took all summer for Leffie and me to spin enough yarn for cloth."
 Now, it was taking forever to weave that yarn into the cloth to make a tunic for Leffie.
-"If you could spin too, Father," I said, "It would help."
+"If you could spin too, Father," I urged, "It would help."

 Father shook his head.
 "I would be a laughing stock amongst the men if I were to take up a woman's distaff," he said.